Flamenco Eggs – Spanish inspired baked eggs with chorizo, peppers and peas – a one-pan egg dish that’s perfect for an easy brunch to feed a crowd.

 Luckily for me, someone invented Brunch!

-Spanish Inspired Flamenco Eggs
+Spanish Inspired Baked Eggs

-Perfect Easy Brunch for a Crowd
+Perfect Easy Brunch to Feed a Crowd

 How to Serve Flamenco Baked Eggs

-I love to serve it with fresh crusty bread to mop up all that delicious sauce.
+I love to serve it with fresh crusty sourdough bread to mop up all that delicious sauce.
 Breakfast style potatoes are also a great choice.

 - Oven safe frying pan or shallow casserole dish with a lid